KolCrooks/AdvocAI/README.md

 ## AdvocAI's Future
 The future for AdvocAI is promising!
 The current model only uses training from approximately 4000 most upvoted comments on the posts to give recommendations.

-Given more time, more posts and comments can be scraped from the interet.
+Given more time, more posts and comments can be scraped from the internet.
 The current deployed version of the AdvocAI model provides fairly relevant recommendations regardless of the absurdity of the question.
 However, with additional data, more precise and relevant responses can be achieved.

 Additionally, the most downvoted comments were used for model training purposes, but they are not deployed for consumer use yet.
 In the future, we can refine and deploy the evil twin of AdvocAI.
 <br><br>